 ‘Last Man Standing’ star Caitlin Dever’s latest career news has divided fans

-After the successful 2023 starred in the hit Hulu film No one will save youCaitlin Dever is getting the ball rolling in 2024.
-In January of 2023, HBO Max debuted a new series based on the popular video game The Last of Us, which instantly became one of his most popular shows to date.
+After the successful 2023 starred in the hit Hulu film Someone will save youCaitlin Dever is getting the ball rolling in 2024.
+In January of 2023, HBO Max debuted a new series based on a popular video game The Last of Us, which instantly became one of his most popular shows to date.
 After being renewed for Season 2, The Last of Us The makers are looking for an actress to play the role of Abby Anderson.
-This week, Caitlin Dever announced that she has secured the role and will star in Season 2 alongside Pedro Pascal as Joel and Bella Ramsey as Ellie.
+This week, Caitlin Dever announced that she has secured the role and will star in Season 2 alongside Pedro Pascal as Joel and Bella Ramsay as Ellie.

 HBO CEO Casey Blois announced in November that production on season 2 would begin in February, but an official season 2 release date has not been announced.
 While including fans of Caitlin Dever and her past work Booksmart, last man standing, And Rosalineis delighted, The Last of Us Video game purists aren’t convinced that Dever is the best fit for the role.